HorizenOfficial/evm-documentation/docs/governance/01-overview/03-constitution.md

 * Majority: The proposal must receive more votes in favor than against to pass; and

-* Quorum: There must be at least 5% of total circulating supply of $ZEN participating in the vote.
+* Quorum: There must be at least 3% of total circulating supply of $ZEN participating in the vote.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<h5>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;ii.
 Technical ZenIP/EONIP</h5>

 * Majority: Of the total votable $ZEN tokens participating in the vote, the proposal must receive at least 67% votes in favor of the proposal to pass; and

-* Quorum: There must be at least 10% of total circulating supply of $ZEN participating in the vote.
+* Quorum: There must be at least 5% of total circulating supply of $ZEN participating in the vote.

 To vote on a proposal using a wallet that contains delegating voting power, you must login to [Snapshot](https://snapshot.org/#/horizenfoundation.eth). $ZEN tokens that are delegated must have been delegated to the wallet address that is voting before the voting period begins.